 Install AWS CLI on macOS

-This article is for those looking for a detailed and clear guide on how to install AWS CLI on macOS.
+This article is for those looking for a detailed and straightforward guide on installing AWS CLI on macOS.

 The AWS CLI is a single tool for managing AWS services.
 With just one tool download, you can control many AWS services from the command line and automate them with scripts.